-My latest essay collection, Broken Biscuits and Other Male Failures, will be published by HarperNorth on February 27th, 2025.
+My latest essay collection, Broken Biscuits and Other Male Failures, was published in the UK by HarperNorth on February 27th, 2025 in hardback, eBook and audiobook.
+It’ll be published in paperback on January 29th 2026.
 Here’s the blurb…

 When it comes to the challenge of being a man, Adam Farrer always seems to find a way to fall short…